darren-gibson/RTTChecker/README.md

-# RTTChecker
+# Train Status Matter Device

 A Matter smart home device that monitors real-time train status using the UK Rail Real-Time Trains (RTT) API.
 Exposes two Matter endpoints:
 - A Mode Select device for status (On Time / Minor / Delayed / Major / Unknown)
 - A Temperature Sensor that shows numeric delay in minutes (1:1 mapping)

 ## Overview
-RTTChecker is a Matter device that queries the RTT API to select the best train for a given journey and reports its punctuality via two representations:
+Train Status is a Matter device that queries the RTT API to select the best train for a given journey and reports its punctuality via two representations:
 - Discrete status using the Matter Mode Select cluster
 - Numeric delay (in minutes) using the Temperature Measurement cluster (temperature value equals minutes delayed; negative values mean early)

 ## Key Behaviour
 - **Train Selection Logic:**
-	- Given an origin and destination TIPLOC, a minimum offset (minutes after now), and a time window, RTTChecker selects the train that arrives at the destination earliest after the offset.
+	- Given an origin and destination TIPLOC, a minimum offset (minutes after now), and a time window, the service selects the train that arrives at the destination earliest after the offset.
 	- The train does not need to originate at the specified origin, but must pass through it (as a calling point or origin).
 	- Only trains within the offset and window are considered.
 	- If no suitable train is found, the service reports `UNKNOWN` status.

 - **Status Reporting (Matter Mode Select):**
-	- For the selected train, RTTChecker reports status as a Matter mode:
+	- For the selected train, the service reports status as a Matter mode:
 		- **On Time** (mode 0): On time or ≤2 minutes late
 		- **Minor Delay** (mode 1): 3–5 minutes late
 		- **Delayed** (mode 2): 6–10 minutes late